 COVID-19 – stay in touch with racing’s response

-How racing’s people and businesses are helping their communities
+Find out how racing’s people and businesses have helped their communities during the Coronavirus pandemic

-Stay in touch with this page during the shutdown as we reflect the work being done across racing to help those in need.
+Stay in touch with this page as we reflect the work being done across racing to help those in need.

-While on lockdown, a number of essential racecourse grounds and maintenance team members have created messages in support of NHS and key workers, whether mowing grass in the shape of NHS, or lighting up their racecourses blue.
-See Epsom’s effort below and follow our social channels to see more.
+While on lockdown, a number of essential racecourse grounds and maintenance team members created messages in support of NHS and key workers, whether mowing grass in the shape of NHS, or lighting up their racecourses blue.
+See Epsom’s effort below.

 𝐋𝐢𝐯𝐞𝐫𝐩𝐨𝐨𝐥’𝐬 𝐍𝐇𝐒 𝐃𝐚𝐲

-We will be donating 10,000 tickets to the @NHSukxxczrtvdwwbwcw for the first day of the 2021 @RandoxHealth Grand National Festival.
+We will be donating 10,000 tickets to the @NHSuk for the first day of the 2021 @RandoxHealth Grand National Festival.